claboran/my-drawer-ng/README.md

 ## Run the app

 Run `tns run android --bundle` to run it on your device.
-Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## What is it